fitrahive/.github/profile/README.md

 #### :rocket: Mission

-1. **Collaborative Development Rooted in Fitrah:** Foster collaborative software development, drawing inspiration from individuals' inherent pure disposition.
+- Foster collaborative software development, drawing inspiration from individuals' inherent pure disposition.
 Encourage members to contribute with unity, integrity, and cooperative spirit to create innovative solutions.

-2. **Quality and Creativity:** Embrace high standards and limitless creativity in every project undertaken.
+- Embrace high standards and limitless creativity in every project undertaken.
 Motivate community members to think beyond boundaries and produce inspirational software.

-3. **Free and Open Software Development:** Strive for open-source software development that's accessible and usable by all.
+- Strive for open-source software development that's accessible and usable by all.
 Create technology solutions that promote progress and minimize access barriers.

-4. **Education and Growth:** Provide opportunities for continuous learning and growth in software development.
+- Provide opportunities for continuous learning and growth in software development.
 Offer educational resources, training, and support to expand knowledge and skills.

-5. **Ethics and Responsibility:** Teach ethical values in software development, including data security, privacy, and societal impact.
+- Teach ethical values in software development, including data security, privacy, and societal impact.
 Acknowledge our responsibility to society and commit to creating beneficial and secure solutions.

-6. **Embracing Technological Advancement:** Help members develop technical proficiency and adapt to the latest technological trends.
+- Help members develop technical proficiency and adapt to the latest technological trends.
 Be a platform for innovation guided by fitrah principles to address contemporary tech challenges.

-7. **Unleashing Individual Potential:** Encourage each member to recognize and embrace their creative potential in software development.
+- Encourage each member to recognize and embrace their creative potential in software development.
 Cultivate an environment that supports individual expression and unique contributions.

 #### :fax: Contact Us